-Primatologist argues for changes to caloric values listed on food labelingFebruary 19th, 2013 by Bob Yirka in Overweight and Obesity /
+Primatologist argues for changes to caloric values listed on food labelingFebruary 19, 2013 by Bob Yirka in Medicine & Health / Overweight and Obesity

 (Medical Xpress)—Richard Wrangham, a primatology professor at Harvard University, in a speech given to an audience at this year's American Association for the Advancement of Science meeting, advocated that changes be made to how calories are shown on food labels.
 He said that the current method doesn't count the calories in fiber or take into account how much energy the body uses to break down foods.
 This he said, means consumers aren't getting accurate information.

 The current method of calculating caloric content for food is based on a system devised by chemist Wilbur Olin Atwater, over a century ago.
 He assigned carbohydrates and proteins an average of 4 kilocalories per gram, and fat 9 kilocalories per gram.
 Because he assumed fiber was passed through the body undigested, no calories were assigned to them.
 Modern food processors use these simple guidelines to create the caloric values they stamp on packaging.
 Wrangham says the system is flawed though, because fiber is digested by the body to some extent and thus does provide calories.
 In addition, he notes that the Atwater system doesn't take into account how much energy the body burns as it digests different foods, which is wrong, because raw food takes more energy to digest than cooked food.
 The end result, he said, means that customers are relying on labels that could be wrong by as much as 25 percent.
 Consumers rely on packaging information when making food choices, he noted, and quite often that information is not just misleading, but wrong.